cipherprime/WeveTraveledWebsite/content/xtra/behind.md

 2. ![Selfie Booth Without Top]

 # Booth Construction
 It's sort of ridiculous how hard it was to find a cheap white presentation platform.
-Searching online yielded few affordable options, so we opted to create out own.
-The entire process of creating the booth took around 3 days.
-We also created our own square tool from scrap timbler we had laying around.
+Searching online yielded few affordable options, so we opted to create our own.
+The entire process of creating the booth took around three days.
+(We even created our own tools, building a square from scrap timber we had laying around.)

 # *